dstackai/benchmarks/Deepseek-R1/README.md

   gpu: 8:MI300X
 ```

-## Key Findings
+# Key Findings
-### Throughput Vs Latency
+## Throughput Vs Latency
 #### Online Throughput
-Mi300 achieves the highest throughput, while H200 performs better at lower concurrency levels. vLLM outperforms SgLang and Tensorrt-LLM across a wider range of concurrency levels on both Mi300 and H200, while also achieving the highest throughput.As shown in the online throughput charts, except Mi300-vLLM other configurations begin to plateau once concurrency reaches 64.
+Mi300 achieves the highest total throughput (input+output), while H200 performs better at lower concurrency levels. vLLM outperforms SgLang and Tensorrt-LLM across a wider range of concurrency levels on both Mi300 and H200, while also achieving the highest throughput.As shown in the online throughput charts, except Mi300-vLLM other configurations begin to plateau once concurrency reaches 64.

 - Mi300-vLLM delivers best throughput at higher concurrency levels, particularly at 128.